njason/grow_recipe/README.md

 To test schema support, install lxml through pip, or run:
 `$ pip install -r optional-requirements.txt`

+Also, include the `grow_recipe` package in editable mode by running `$ pip install -e .` in the repository root.

 To run tests, run `$ pytest`

-Unfortunately, setuptools does not support submodules (to my knowledge).
+Unfortunately, setuptools does not support submodules.
 So the [XML schema](grow_recipe/grow-recipe.xsd) must be kept updated with the [source](https://github.com/njason/grow-recipe-schema/blob/master/grow-recipe.xsd)